vnuu/soc-alert-triage-and-automation-pipeline/README.md

     </mitre>
  </rule>
 ```
-6. Save the XML file and restart the Wazuh Manager when prompted.
+6. Save the XML file and restart Wazuh when prompted.
 7. Rerun `Mimikatz.exe` on the Windows 10 VM and refresh the Wazuh Dashboard.
 8. The Mimikatz alert should now been shown in the Security Events section: